Lath

 A lath or slat is a thin, narrow strip of straight-grained wood used under roof shingles or tiles, on lath and plaster walls and ceilings to hold plaster, and in lattice and trellis work.

 Lath has expanded to mean any type of backing material for plaster.
-This includes metal wire mesh or expanded metal that is applied to a wood or metal framework as matrix over which stucco or plaster is applied, as well as wallboard products called gypsum or rock lath.
+This includes metal wire mesh or expanded metal that is applied to a wood or metal framework as matrix over which stucco or plaster is applied, as well as drywall products called gypsum or rock lath.
 Historically, reed mat was also used as a lath material.

 One of the key elements of lath, whether wooden slats or wire mesh, are the openings or gaps that allow plaster or stucco to ooze behind and form a mechanical bond to the lath.
 This is not necessary for gypsum lath, which relies on a chemical bond.

 Etymology

 The word lath is recorded from the late 13th century and is likely derived from the Old English word *læððe, a variant of lætt.
 This in turn would seem to stem from a Proto-Germanic word *laþþo, from which have sprung words in many Germanic languages, e.g. Dutch lat, German Latte.
 The root has also found its way into Romance languages, cf. Italian latta, French latte.
 The related German word Laden (lade) denotes a board, plank, sash, shutter, counter and hence also a shop.